What Is Communication Apprehension and How Do You Beat It?

 - A lump in the throat

-When you experience anxiety, there are two components to the emotional state: the primary central nervous system reaction and the way you intellectually interpret these physical symptoms.
 While you might not be able to completely get rid of the physiological response you experience, you can alter the way you mentally label those responses.
-This can significantly impact your ability to forge forward and communicate in whatever situation is necessary.
+This can significantly improve how you respond, helping you move forward and communicate more effectively in whatever situation arises.

-One of these is communication avoidance, which involves a person trying to get through their lives by reducing the occurrence of unpleasant and stressful interactions.
 The second is communication withdrawal, which only occurs when a person cannot avoid communication altogether.
-This is when a person communicates as little as possible, such as keeping responses short, only responding when spoken to, or only answering questions.
+This is when a person communicates as little as possible, such as keeping responses short, responding only when spoken to, or answering only questions.

 How to Overcome Communication Apprehension

-For people that only experience this type of anxiety situationally or occasionally, milder tactics might be appropriate.
+For people who only experience this type of anxiety situationally or occasionally, milder tactics might be appropriate.
 More intensive options are available for others dealing with trait anxiety that interferes with their everyday lives.

 1. Peer Practice

-When practicing for a specific speech or presentation, it can be a good idea to create conditions similar to those you'll deal with when speaking to a group.
-The best possible option is practicing in the room you will actually be speaking in, but this might not be accessible to you for several reasons.
-If you aren't able to access the actual room, try and find a similar space where you can imagine that you are actually giving the talk.
+The best option is to practice in the room where you will actually be speaking, but this might not be accessible to you for several reasons.
+If you aren't able to access the actual room, try to find a similar space where you can imagine that you are actually giving the talk.

 You also might find that a thorough communication style inventory can help you identify the situations triggering your anxiety and how to adopt a more flexible style.

-2. Engage in Positive Self Talk
+2. Engage in Positive Self-Talk

 For example, if you're giving a presentation to higher-ups at your company, you might realize that you keep telling yourself something along the lines of "I'm not going to remember anything I want to say when I get up in front of the CEO."

-"I am well prepared for this presentation, and I know the material like the back of my hand.
+Instead of telling yourself something so negative that will only increase your anxiety, transform your self-talk into positive self-talk with a statement such as, "I am well prepared for this presentation, and I know the material like the back of my hand.
 I'll have notes to help guide me through.
-Even if I miss a point or two, the audience doesn't know what I planned and won't know if I don't cover every little detail."
+Even if I miss a point or two, the audience doesn't know what I planned and won't know if I don't cover every little detail," so you can stay focused and calm.

 3. Meditation

 Picking up a meditation practice can help naturally reduce communication anxiety.
 Mindfulness meditation encourages you to sit quietly and focus only on your breathing and bodily sensations.
-It's crucial as you notice sensations emerging that you aren't tempted to evaluate, judge, or label them.
+It's crucial, as you notice sensations emerging, that you aren't tempted to evaluate, judge, or label them.

 With practice, you can quickly become calmer before giving a speech or when you feel anxious.